isomerpages/govtech-stp/_border-and-health-control-measures/01a-before-arriving.md

 #### For Non-Singapore Citizen or Non-Singapore Permanent Resident (Including Children aged 6 years old and below)

-Travellers who has recent travel history to any [countries/places/regions](/files/SHN-and-swab-summary.pdf) (as indicated in S/N 3 & 4 of the table) within the last 14 days prior to entry into Singapore would <u>require to take a COVID-19 PCR Test within 72 hours before departure for Singapore</u>
+Travellers who has recent travel history to any [countries/places/regions](/files/SHN-and-swab-summary.pdf) (as indicated in S/N 3 & 4 of the table) within the last 14 days prior to entry into Singapore would <u>require to take a COVID-19 PCR Test within 72 hours before departure for Singapore</u>.
+Travellers aged 6 and below (in that calendar year) are exempted from presenting a valid negative test result.

 Travellers must present a valid negative COVID-19 PCR test result, in English and from recognised laboratories, to enter Singapore.
 The test result **must** contain the following details:
 - Date the test was taken